• Skip to primary navigation

 A DC cell phone or mobile phone charger is a device which charges a cellphone from an available DC supply source.
 The device converts the unregulated DC source into a constant current and constant voltage output which becomes safe for any mobile phone charging.

-In this article we learn how to build DC to DC cell phone charger circuits using 6 unique concepts.
+In this article I have explained how to build DC to DC cell phone charger circuits using 6 unique concepts.
 The first concept concept uses the IC 7805, the second concept works with a single BJT, the third idea uses a IC M2575, in the fourth method we try LM338 IC, the 5th circuit shows how to charge multiple mobiles from a single source while the last or the 6th technique shows us how to use PWM for implementing an effective charging of a mobile phone.

 Warning: Although the concepts are all tested and technically correct, the author does not take any responsibility of the results, please do it at your own risk.